9th Dalai Lama

-The 9th Dalai Lama, Lungtok Gyatso (full given name Lobzang Tenpai Wangchuk Lungtok Gyatso, also spelled Lungtog Gyatso and Luntok Gyatso; 1 December 1805 – 6 March 1815), was recognized as the 9th Dalai Lama of Tibet.
+The 9th Dalai Lama (born Lungtok Gyatso; full spiritual name: Lobzang Tenpai Wangchuk Lungtok Gyatso) (1 December 1805 – 6 March 1815) was recognized as the 9th Dalai Lama of Tibet.
 He was the first and the youngest Dalai Lama among four successive Dalai Lamas who succumbed to illnesses before reaching 22 years of age.

 Early life

-Under auspicious signs, Lungtok Gyatso was born near the monastery of Dan Chokhor (or Denchokor), on 1 December 1805.
-Many sources render him as an orphan, but others name his parents as Tendzin Chokyong and Dondrub Dolma.
+Under auspicious signs, Lungtok Gyatso was born near the monastery of Denchokor, on 1 December 1805.
+Many sources render him as an orphan, but others name his parents as Tenzin Chokyong and Dondrub Dolma.
 A contestant to be the next Dalai Lama since early infancy, the boy was brought to Gungtang monastery near Lhasa, where he was examined by Tibetan officials, including the Qing representatives, the ambans.
 He was the favored choice of the Eighth Dalai Lama's attendants.
-He was ultimately identified by the Seventh Panchen Lama, Gedun Choekyi Nyima, who performed the tonsure ceremony and gave him the name Lobzang Tenpai Wangchuk Lungtok Gyatso in 1808.
+He was ultimately identified by the Seventh Panchen Lama, Gedhun Choekyi Nyima, who performed the tonsure ceremony and gave him the name Lobzang Tenpai Wangchuk Lungtok Gyatso in 1808.

 Life as Dalai Lama

 Last picture of "Finding a Dalai Lama" representing, enthronement of 9th Dalai Lama by Mongolian ambassador, Manjubazar (right to him), with ambans on the right sit.

-In 1810, he was enthroned at the Potala Palace on the Golden Throne of the Ganden Po-drang Government.
-This same year the elderly Regent, Ta-task Nga-wang Gon-po died and the De-mo Tul-ku Nga-wang Lo-zang Tub-ten Jig-me Gya-tso (d.
+In 1810, he was enthroned at the Potala Palace on the Golden Throne of the Ganden Phodrang Government.
+This same year the elderly Regent, Tatask Ngawang Gonpo died and the Demo Tulku Ngawang Lobsang Thubten Jigme Gyatso (d.
 1819) was appointed to replace him.

 "The English explorer Thomas Manning, who reached Lhasa in 1812, described his meeting with the 9th Dalai Lama, who was seven years old at the time, in rhapsodic terms.
-'The lama's beautiful and interesting face engrossed all my attention,' Manning wrote.
+'The lama's cute and interesting face engrossed all my attention,' Manning wrote.
 'He had the simple, unaffected manners of a well-educated princely child.
-His face was, I thought, affectingly beautiful.
-He was of a gay and cheerful disposition.
+His face was, I thought, affectingly cute.
+He was of a happy and cheerful disposition.
 I was extremely affected by this interview with the lama.
 I could have wept through strangeness of sensation.'"

 The Seventh Panchen Lama gave the boy the vows of novice monk in Lhasa in 1812, on 22 September.
 Lungtok Gyatso is said to have had a great interest in dharma and sharp intellect, memorizing lengthy prayer texts, root-texts of Abhisamayālaṅkāra, Mādhyamaka and Abhidharmakośa.
 Ngwang Nyandak (The Sixty-sixth Ganden Tripa), Jangchub Chopel (who later became the Sixty-ninth Ganden Tripa) and Yeshe Gyatso were also among his teachers.